 Against that backdrop, one could describe the latest IT spending forecast from Gartner as hopeful, since the firm is revising its worldwide IT spending prediction for 2013 upward.
 Gartner is now calling for spending of $3.7 trillion, up 4.2 percent from the last 12 months.
 Back in the third quarter, its researchers were calling for growth of about 3.8 percent in 2013.

 One of the things that really resonated with me from the latest forecast is the optimism over “device” sales, which Gartner believes will rise 6.3 percent this year to $666 billion.
+That number includes personal computers, mobile devices (such as tablets), mobile phones and printers.
+And, for contrast, consider that growth for this segment was only projected at 2.9 percent for 2012.

 On the surface of things, that’s a really high number.
 But, it’s actually a pretty sharp downward revision from the recent past, when Gartner was anticipating sales of $706 billion, which was about 7.9 percent growth year over year.
 The biggest factor in that downward revision has been increased competition in the tablet market, which is driving down average selling prices.
 Still, there is a silver lining: it means technology solution providers will still be supporting and integrating a far greater volume of these client devices than in the past.
 That’s more managed services, more data center infrastructure, more bandwidth.